 In case of a delay start because of weather or other conditions umpires can reduce overs and start the game.
 There should be minimum of 1 & 1/2 to play a game and 8 overs will be the least playable.

 Toss should be 5 minutes (Example: 8:00 AM, Toss is 7:55 AM) before the game start.
 Minimum of 8 squad should present at the ground, if not opponents can claim the Toss.
 If Opponents are also not 8 members, both captains can go for Toss.

-Toss rule is not applicable for KO games and any league games starting at 8:00 am.
+This is applicable for all Knock Out matches also.

 There is no restriction of minimum players to start the game.

 Every team should carry their own drinks.